Have a question?

 Parents navigating custody or parenting-time disputes

-When you work with The Family Systems Collaborative a Legally Educated Social Worker (LESW) will be assigned to your case.
+When you work with The Family Systems Collaborative, you'll be working directly with Tricia, FSC's founder and a Legally Educated Social Worker (LESW).
 You can expect:

-While both aim to support child-centered legal advocacy, there are key differences in structure, scope, and approach.
-FSC's social workers are Legally Educated Social Workers — or LESWs.
+While both aim to support child-centered advocacy, there are meaningful differences in structure and approach.
+FSC's work is led by Tricia, a Legally Educated Social Worker (LESW) with experience in both social work and legal systems.

 LESW